 Niya Kelly of the Chicago Coalition to End Homelessness challenges common misconceptions about voting without a permanent address

-by Gabriella Gladney
+By Gabriella Gladney

 Voting is a fundamental right, yet for people experiencing homelessness, exercising that right can be filled with challenges.
 In Chicago, that means a reported 50,000 adults experiencing housing insecurity might struggle to have their voice heard.